- President & CEOJennifer Fleming DeVoll(626) 796-2097, ext. 2

 He started volunteering at El Centro, a Pasadena nonprofit with which his mother was working, while he was still at Polytechnic High School.
 He returned to El Centro as a lawyer in 1977, and it became his full-time passion.
 While he was at El Centro, he applied for and received two grants from the Pasadena Community Foundation.
 He’s seen tremendous and positive change in the Pasadena community over the past 35 years, a community in which minorities and ethnicities now have meaningful roles in all levels of civic life.
 Nicholas is proud to be a member of the PCF Board “I am humbled to be part of an organization filled with such extraordinary people.”

-Maggie came back to the US and met Ken, an orthopedic surgeon; they married and moved to Pasadena in 2005.
-Over the past 10 years, Maggie has focused on raising her three daughters, and serving in a variety of volunteer roles.
-She currently serves on the Board of Trustees of Polytechnic School and the Gooden School, and is an active member of the Pasadena chapter of American Women for International Understanding.
+In 2001 she met Ken, an orthopedic hand surgeon from Boston and they moved to Pasadena in 2005.
+Since then, Maggie has focused on raising their three daughters and serving in a wide variety of school and other volunteer roles.
+She currently serves on the Boards of Trustees of Polytechnic School and the Gooden School, and is an active member of American Women for International Understanding.

 Sonia is a physician and scientist whose work focuses on the treatment of pain.
 Sonia serves as Medical Director of Lotus Clinical Research, a scientific organization, co-founded by her and her husband in 2001, dedicated to improving experimental techniques in the field of pain management.
 She has served as an investigator in over 100 scientific studies and has authored multiple publications focused on the advancement of safer, more effective pain management drugs.
 Sonia also served as the Chair of the Institutional Review Board at Glendale Adventist Medical Center, where she supervised the hospital’s research studies to ensure that patients’ rights and health were protected.